-Most hot water tanks hold 30 to 50 gallons of water and last 3 to 12 years.
+Most water heaters hold 30 to 50 gallons of water and last 3 to 12 years.
 While a properly maintained unit may last longer, hot water tanks do wear out over time.
 Not only could your hot water heater cause a significant flood, but it’s possible that the supply line could allow water to continue to flow.

 HVAC systems produce condensation and require proper drainage.
 Service HVAC units regularly to keep them in proper working order.
-Check drain pipes and tubing to ensure they are working properly as well.
+Check drainpipes and tubing to ensure they are working properly as well.
 While your furnace is unlikely to cause a huge flood, it can cause mold or damage drywall and carpeting over time.

 Malfunctioning Sump Pump

 Sump pumps help prevent water from collecting around your foundation.
 Channels along foundation walls direct water to a well where a pump pushed it out of your home.
 If the pump malfunctions, water can eventually flood your basement.
-Have your sump pump serviced at least once a year to keep it in proper working condition.
+Service your sump pump at least once a year to keep it in proper working condition.

 A blockage in your sewer line can cause a sewage backup into your basement.
-Grease, hair, and other items can clog your sewer line, tree roots can crack and growth through them, and even municipal sewers can back up into your home.
+Grease, hair, and other items can clog your sewer line, tree roots can crack and grow through them, and even municipal sewers can back up into your home.
 Not only is it unsanitary, but sewage can cause damage to flooring, walls, and personal items if not cleaned up quickly.

-It’s important to properly channel rainwater and melting snow away from your home in order to prevent flooding and basement water damage.
+It’s important to properly channel rainwater and snowmelt away from your home in order to prevent flooding and basement water damage.
 Clean gutters and downspouts regularly and either channel water away from your home or connect to storm sewers.
 Connecting them to your sanitary sewer can cause sewage backups during heavy rainfalls.

 Leaky Windows and Foundation Walls